mlabaj/getdata-016-assignment/README.md

 www.smartlab.ws
 ```

-When the script is run, the source dataset is downloaded a unpacked automatically (if the dataset directory does not exist).
+When the script is run, the source dataset is downloaded and unpacked automatically (if the dataset directory does not exist).

 # Resulting Dataset

 After running the script, two tidy datasets are created in the working directory.

-* `tidy_dataset.[csv/txt]` -- Contains measured values for each participant and his/her activities.
+* `tidy_dataset.[csv/txt]` - Contains measured values for each participant and his/her activities.
   * Train and test sets are merged.
   * Only mean and standard deviation based features are included for each measurement.
   * Activities have descriptive names.
   * Columns have descriptive variable names.
-* `tidy_dataset_averages.[csv/txt]` -- Contains the variables above averaged for each participant and activity.
+* `tidy_dataset_averages.[csv/txt]` - Contains the variables above averaged for each participant and activity.

 # Requirements